Information for victims

 What is the scope of the investigation into the Afghanistan Situation?

-The Appeals Chamber confirmed that the ICC Prosecutor is authorized to investigate all crimes falling under the ICC jurisdiction alleged to have been committed on the territory of Afghanistan since 1 May 2003, as well as other alleged crimes that have a nexus to the armed conflict in Afghanistan, are sufficiently linked to the situation in Afghanistan and were committed on the territory of other States Parties to the Rome Statute since 1 July 2002.
+The Appeals Chamber confirmed that the ICC Prosecutor is authorised to investigate all crimes falling under the ICC jurisdiction alleged to have been committed on the territory of Afghanistan since 1 May 2003, as well as other alleged crimes that have a nexus to the armed conflict in Afghanistan, are sufficiently linked to the situation in Afghanistan and were committed on the territory of other States Parties to the Rome Statute since 1 July 2002.

 Victims’ participatory rights and communication with the Court